cityofaustin/Residential-Permitting/_projects/deck.md

 ### What is the review process?

+#### 1. Approval or Comments

-#### 1. A set of reviewers will have 15 business days to look through your application and either approve it or attach comments
+A set of reviewers will be looking through your application and checking your plans for compliance against both the [IRC (International Residential Code)](https://www.iccsafe.org/codes-tech-support/codes/2015-i-codes/irc/) and the [LDC (Land Development Code)](https://www.municode.com/library/tx/austin/codes/code_of_ordinances?nodeId=TIT25LADE).
+They will either approve your application or attach comments in a Master Comment Report.
+This process takes about 15 business days.

-You can check the status of your permit application on Austin Build + Connect.
+You can check the status of your permit application on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index).
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.

-Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving your approval or any comments.
-You can request to be sent a copy of any emails if this is the case.
+Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving the approval of &nbsp;your permit application or any review comments.
+You can request to be sent a copy of any emails if this is the case, or you can simply have your authorized applicant forward them to you.

 #### 2. If you receive comments, your plans must be adjusted

-Comments from the reviewer are sent in a Microsoft Word document via email.
+Comments are sent in a Master Comment Report to the email provided on the application.

-If you need help understanding your comments, reference the Municipal Code and [glossary](/resources/glossary/) or speak with a professional.
+If you need help understanding your comments, reference the [Municipal Code](https://www.municode.com/library/tx/austin/codes/code_of_ordinances?nodeId=THCOAUTE01) and [glossary](/resources/glossary/) or speak with a professional.

 If you have questions or concerns about your comments, you can reach out to the reviewer associated with the specific comments directly.
 This information will be located on your comment document.

 #### 3. Submit updated plans

-Resubmission is done through the same process as your initial application submission.
+Resubmission is done through the same process as your initial [application submission](http://alpha.webuildthis.city/deck#how-do-i-submit-my-application?).

 After you or your hired professional resubmit, you will receive either notice that your plans have been approved or you will receive new comments.
+Note that if you receive comments a second time, there is an additional $355.68 fee for a third round of review.

+#### 4. Repeat if needed

-#### 4. This process will be repeated until all comments have been addressed and your application is approved.
+This process will be repeated until all comments have been addressed and your application is approved.

 Most applications go through 2 rounds of review.
+After a second round of review, additional reviews incur a fee of $355.68.

 ### What happens after my application is approved?